pingcap/docs-cn/tune-tikv-thread-performance.md

 * The RocksDB thread pool: it is a thread pool for RocksDB to compact and flush tasks.
 For RocksDB's architecture and `Compact` operation, refer to [RocksDB: A Persistent Key-Value Store for Flash and RAM Storage](https://github.com/facebook/rocksdb).

-* The UnifyReadPool thread pool: it is a new feature introduced in TiKV 4.0.
-It is a combination of the previous Coprocessor thread pool and Storage Read Pool.
+* The UnifyReadPool thread pool: it is a combination of the Coprocessor thread pool and Storage Read Pool.
 All read requests such as kv get, kv batch get, raw kv get, and coprocessor are executed in this thread pool.

 ## TiKV read-only requests